 Horseneck Media, LLC works with third-party advertisers, ad agencies, and other vendors

 b.
 Order and Payment Processing, Customer Service, Credit Card Issuers and Quality Assurance: We use contact information to help us efficiently perform transactions, to deliver the services you have requested, to perform quality assurance, sales analyses and other business analyses, and to contact you in connection with any orders that you have placed with us.
 We may also provide your contact information to your credit card issuer or to credit card processors for their purposes.
 No other use of your financial information will be made except to satisfy any law, regulation, governmental request, or judicial order.
 When you make a purchase through the Services, or register with the Services, you will provide us with an email address where we, or these service providers, may contact you for the purposes described in this paragraph.

 c.
-Contacting You for Offers and Promotions: You agree, in consideration for the use of the Services provided by Uproxx, to allow Uproxx to use your PII to send you marketing and promotional materials.
+Contacting You for Offers and Promotions: You agree, in consideration for the use of the Services provided by Horseneck, to allow Horseneck to use your PII to send you marketing and promotional materials.
 Company may also send you marketing and promotional materials that promote third party products.
 Company will not rent or sell your PII for use by third parties.
 These materials may include, but are not limited to: newsletters providing you with additional information on how to use the Services, and promotional offers for goods and services from Company or third parties.

 5. Sharing Information